shohi/fileutil/README.md

 # fileutil
-file and dir utilities in golang (WIP)
+file and dir utilities in golang